-A professional-grade headline gets noticed, clicked, and (if the content behind it is valuable) shared.
+A professional-grade headline gets noticed, clicked, and shared.

 As a starting point, I wrote down the bare bones of what this article is about: Crafting headlines.

 Then I began running through the steps:

 Starting a headline with "Learn," "Discover," or, in this case, "How to," instantly indicates value.

 Step 2: Make it UNIQUE

 A "unique" headline is original.
 It stands out, sparking readers' interest and hooking them in.